celest-dev/website/docs/functions/middleware.md

 sidebar_position: 4
 ---

-# Add Middleware
+# Attaching middleware

+Middleware in Celest enables you to have logic execute before and/or after function calls.
+You can use it for centralizing and reusing specific functionality for a group of functions in your Celest backend.

 ## Using middleware with your Celest Functions
-Middleware enables you to have logic that can run before and/or after your function executes.
-In Celest, you can define your own middleware and attach it to all functions in a file or to a specific function.

-To define your middleware, go to your `<flutter_app>/celest/functions/` folder, and create a `middleware.dart` file (the name of the file is up to you).
-The following code snippet shows the definition of two middleware for logging requests and responses.
+To define your middleware, go to your `<flutter_app>/celest/functions/` folder, and create a `<middleware_Name>.dart` file (the name of the file is up to you).
+The following code snippet shows the examples of two middleware, one for logging requests, and the other for logging responses.

 ```dart
 import 'package:celest/celest.dart';